-FALL SEMESTER 2004 270at 286 Sample Bridge Curriculum for Registered Nurse Students Basic Nursing Skills (automatic credit) [3] 202a 203• 220† 231•• 260 Transition to Professional Practice I Health Assessment Health Promotion of the Adult I (or elective) Introduction to Nutritional Health Community Health Nursing 3 2 3 2 4 14 SPRING S EMESTER 202b 204•• 230† 237• 240† 254 Transition to Professional Practice II Dimensions of Professional Nursing Health Promotion during the Childbearing Experience (or elective) Drug Therapy Health Promotion of the Child (or elective) Law, Ethics, and Politics in Nursing 3 2 3 2 3 3 16 SUMMER SEMESTER 250† 250 Psychiatric and Mental Health Nursing (or elective) Psychiatric and Mental Health Nursing, Clinical 3 Credit by examination (CBE); must formally register for course (exams prepared by instructor) Introduction to Nursing Leadership and Management Health Promotion of the Adult II (or elective) - Transfer credit accepted - † Advanced placement (AP) credit available by taking NLN exams; then take electives in lieu of course After successful completion of the Bridge component, students will enter directly into the specialty master's component.
+Sample Bridge Curriculum for Registered Nurse Students 1 FALL SEM ESTER CONTROL OF THE PROPERTY HOURS 200 202a 203 204 220 220 231 260 Basic Nursing Skills (automatic credit) [3] Transition to Professional Practice I Health Assessment Introduction to Advanced Practice: Roles in Professional Nursing Health Promotion of the Adult I (or elective) Introduction to Nutritional Health Community Health Nursing 3 2 2 3 2 4 16 4 SPRING S EMESTER 202b 230† 237• 240† 254 Transition to Professional Practice II Health Promotion during the Childbearing Experience (or elective) Drug Therapy Health Promotion of the Child (or elective) Law, Ethics, and Politics in Nursing 3 3 2 3 3 14 - 83 SEMESTER 2 250• 270a† 286 Psychiatric and Mental Health Nursing (or elective) Health Promotion of the Adult II (or elective) Introduction to Nursing Leadership and Management Elective 4 3 3 3 - Credit by examination (CBE); must formally register for course (exams prepared by instructor) - Transfer credit accepted - † Advanced placement (AP) credit available by taking NLN exams; then take electives in lieu of course After successful completion of the Bridge component, students will enter directly into the specialty master's component.
 The specialty master's component can be completed in three semesters (one calendar year) of full-time study.
 This component of the Bridge program follows the same curriculum plan as the direct entry M.S.N. program-39 hours of credit including foundation, research, and specialty courses.
 Please refer to the Specialist Nursing Curriculum below for sample curriculum plans in the various specialties.
 Bridge: Part-Time Studies Part-time students should meet with their faculty advisers regularly to update their program of studies.
 Part-time Bridge students have five years from first enrollment to complete all M.S.N. degree requirements.
 The following is a suggested program of part-time studies for the Bridge component.
 Students must check the schedule, however, for availability of courses each semester.

-Sample Bridge Curriculum for Registered Nurse Students-Two Year Program YEAR ONE Fall Spring Summer 2004 Basic Nursing Skills (automatic credit) [3] 202ab Transition to Professional Practice I and II 203• Health Assessment 220† Health Promotion of the Adult I (or elective) 237• Drug Therapy 240† Health Promotion of the Child (or elective) 250† Psychiatric and Mental Health Nursing (or elective) 250 Psychiatric and Mental Health Nursing, Clinical 270a† Health Promotion of the Adult II (or elective) 3 2 - 3 3 8 3 2 8 - - - 3 1 3 7 YEAR TWO 204◆ Dimensions of Professional Nursing 430† Health Promotion during the Childbearing Experier - 2 105 (or elective) - 3 - 231.◆ Introduction to Nutritional Health 254 Law, Ethics, and Politics in Nursing 2 3 260 Community Health Nursing 4 - Elective 3 Introduction to Nursing Leadership and Manageme ent - - 8 6 [·] Credit by examination (CBE); must formally register for course (exams prepared by instructor) Transfer credit accepted.
+Sample Bridge Curriculum for Registered Nurse Students-Two Year Program YEAR ON VE Fall Spring Summer 200+ 202ab 203- 220† 237- 240† 250- 270a† Basic Nursing Skills (automatic credit) [3] Transition to Professional Practice I and II Health Assessment Health Promotion of the Adult I (or elective) Drug Therapy Health Promotion of the Child (or elective) Psychiatric and Mental Health Nursing (or elective) Health Promotion of the Adult II (or elective) 3 2 - 3 - 18 3 - 3 2 8 4 3 7 YEAR TW 0 204 Introduction to Advanced Practice: Roles in Professional Nursing Health Promotion during the Childbearing Experience 2 metales of dealest of dealest of THOUSE THE STATE 231•• (or elective) Introduction to Nutritional Health - 2 3 254 Law, Ethics, and Politics in Nursing 3 na .
+I 260 Community Health Nursing Elective 4 THE PARTY 100 J. T. 286 Introduction to Nursing Leadership and Management HE 3 retain the affection received place also due 8 6 6 [·] Credit by examination (CBE); must formally register for course (exams prepared by instructor) Transfer credit accepted.